carlosjln/mad/README.md

     // Contains the specifications about how the resources of this module should be handled.
     "resources": {
-        // Enables cache on all the resources.
-        "cache": true,

-        // Enables cache ONLY for the specified resources.
+        // Enables cache only for the specified resources.
+        // By default nothing is cached.
         "cache": {
+            // cache the content of module.js file "module": true,

-            // enable cache for all templates
+            // cache all templates
             "templates": true

-            // enable cache for specific files
+            // cache specific files
             "templates": ["dashboard"]

             // the same applies for [styles] and [components]